knative/docs/docs/eventing/getting-started.md

 - A Kubernetes cluster with [Knative Eventing installed](https://knative.dev/docs/install/index.html).

-## Set up components
+## Setting up Eventing Subcomponents

-Before you start to send Knative events, you need to create the components needed to move the events.
+Before you start to send events, you need to create the components needed to move the events.
 In this guide, you will be creating components individually, but you can also create components by deploying a [single YAML file](https://raw.githubusercontent.com/akashrv/docs/qs/docs/eventing/samples/hello-world/quick-start.yaml).

-### Configure namespace for eventing
+### Configuring namespace for eventing

+In most Knative tutorials, you will operate inside of a `namespace`.
+A `namespace` groups together subcomponents so that you can easily organize them.

-This guide uses the default `namespace`, so there is no need to create a new one.
+This guide uses the default `namespace`, so there is no need to create one.

 1. Set up the `namespace` for Knative Eventing.
 To set up the `namespace`, add a label to your `namespace` with this command: